Howdy, I’m Brady.

 What you’ll find here

-This publication has two running series.
-You can follow all of them or just the ones that match what you’re here for.
+This publication has two named series.
+You can follow both or just the one that brought you here.

 Negawatt

-I may also include shorter, more frequent, less formal dispatches.
+I may also include shorter, less formal dispatches.
 Including AI tools I’m tinkering with.
 Books I’m processing.
-Observations from the field that don’t fit anywhere else.
+Observations that don’t fit anywhere else.

 Who I am

 I’m a Staff Product Manager at GoodLeap, where I lead product strategy for the VPP business and the build out of our Distributed Energy Management platform.
-I hold an MSc in Innovation and Entrepreneurship from HEC Paris and a BS in Economics from Texas A&M. I’m a CELI Fellow, a marathoner, and devourer of books.
+I hold an MSc in Innovation and Entrepreneurship from HEC Paris and a BS in Economics from Texas A&M. I’m a CELI Fellow, a marathoner, and devourer of books (50+ per year over the last decade).

 I write because the energy transition is the most consequential infrastructure story of our lifetime, and most of the coverage either talks over people’s heads or undersells the complexity.
-I’m trying to close that gap — and along the way, share what I’ve learned about building products and navigating a career at the edge of where technology meets the physical world.
+I’m trying to close that gap and along the way, share what I’ve learned about building products and navigating a career at the edge of where technology influences how our world is powered.

 You can find more about me at bradymanning.com